Evil Genius 2 Overview

 At its dark and mustache-twirling heart, it’s still a base management game about running an evil lair full of hapless minions, loyal henchmen, and clever traps.
 All of which you will need to stop the forces of justice from interfering in your plans for world domination.

 Evil Genius 2 presents you with a choice of four different geniuses.
-Each of which have unique powers, specialties, doomsday devices, and paths to world domination.
+Each of which has unique powers, specialties, doomsday devices, and paths to world domination.
 Certain aspects of any campaign will always be the same.
 But main objectives, and most importantly doomsday devices differ, and those differences matter.

-A Genius that can hold their own against agents has a different feel from puny little Maximillian.
+A Genius that can hold its own against agents has a different feel from puny little Maximillian.
 But his late-game gold-digging via his unique doomsday device might leave you jealous of his Gold Finger if you chose another.

 You also get to choose between one of three island lairs.
 Each with various pros and cons.
 To top it off the game has difficulty settings.
 As a hard mode player, the inclusion of difficulty settings is a massive point in my favor, but Evil Genius 2 takes it even further by including a modular system.
 That way you can tweak individual aspects to your liking, and it’s a fantastic and thoughtful feature.